assad78612/yoti_test/README.md

-# Getting Started with Yoti’s Age Estimation
+# Getting Started with Yoti Age Estimation

-Currently the camera is able to capture a picture, the backend services have not been completed.
+Currently the camera can capture a picture, the backend services have not been completed.

+Instructions are given below how to initialise the project.

 ## Available Scripts